matheus-cosentino/Back_translate/README.md

 A open access python script to generated an nucleotide alignment, having as input a aminoacid aligment originated from a nucleotide fasta.
 Ideal for dealing with large datasets.

 # Installation

+This script depends of a local installation of Biophyton.
+Informations for it can be found within https://biopython.org/wiki/Download
 Acess your terminal and activate conda

 ```bash
 conda activate
 ```